-In the case of an athlete not presenting themselves to registration without a legitimate reason, the athlete will be banned from all POSA recognized competitions (including POSA- Pole Arts) all over the world for a period of one year.
-Names of banned athletes will be published on www.posaworld.org.
+In the case of an athlete not presenting themselves to registration without a legitimate reason, the athlete will be banned from all POSA recognized competitions (including POSA- Pole Arts, Aerial sport & Aerial Art) all over the world for a period of one year.
+The names of banned athletes will be published on www.posaworld.org.
 Athletes may only cancel participation a maximum of 15 working days prior to the competition.
 Exceptions being medical reasons and emergencies in which medical documentation and proof of travel ticket must be provided to the Organizer for confirmation a minimum of one day prior to the competition.
 Athletes not showing on the day of registration due to an emergency will have a maximum of seven days after the competition has ended to provide necessary proof of documentation.
 No exceptions will be made, and the Organizer's decision can only be challenged by the POSA.

-- A- All athletes must arrive and register at the time the organizer unless written permission is received. - B- All athletes must purchase personal insurance (if there is no written the opposite in the official Work Plan) that covers them for the duration of the competition.
-This should start the day of the PSWC rehearsals and be valid during whole competition.
-If in the country of athlete's origin both a passport and an identity card are used, both should be brought with them. - C- All athletes must bring their passport with one (1) photocopy of it to provide at registration (as it is written in the Work Plan). - D- All athletes including doubles must provide proof of citizenship or residency of the country they are competing in (or representing in the case of an Open Championship) Athletes must be a citizen or resident of the country they are representing for a minimum of ninety (90) days prior to the preliminaries.
-Proof must be in the accepted form of the country, e.g., green card, passport, ID card, residency papers, etc. - E- All athletes must sign a confirmation of the following at the time of registration: - I. Rules and Regulations were read and accepted. - II.
-The POSA Code of Ethics was read, accepted and the athlete agrees to behave in a manner befitting a professional sports person. - III.
+- A- All athletes must arrive and register at that time with the organizer unless written permission is received. - B- All athletes must purchase personal insurance (if there is no written the opposite in the official Work Plan) that covers them for the duration of the competition.
+This should start on the day of the PSWC rehearsals and be valid during the whole competition.
+If in the country of athlete's origin both a passport and an identity card are used, both should be brought with them. - C- All athletes must bring their passport with one (1) photocopy of it to provide at registration (as it is written in the Work Plan). - D- All athletes, including Doubles, must provide proof of citizenship or residency of the country they are competing in (or representing in the case of an Open Championship).
+Athletes must be a citizen or resident of the country they are representing for a minimum of one year (1) prior to the preliminaries.
+Proof must be in the accepted form of the country, e.g., green card, passport, ID card, residency papers, etc. - E- All athletes must declare confirmation of the following at the time of registration: - Rules and Regulations were read and accepted. - II.
+The POSA Code of Ethics and Code of Conduct were read, accepted and the athlete agrees to behave in a manner befitting a professional sports person.

+- III.
 All expenses incurred by the athlete are the responsibility of the athlete and not the organizer. - IV.
 Waive all image rights and agreement that the images can be used for promotion of pole sports around the world.
-Athletes will not receive any compensation for photos and videos taken during the event.

-- V. To be interviewed, filmed and or photographed by the media. - VI.
+Athletes will not receive any compensation for photos and videos taken during the event. - V. To be interviewed, filmed and or photographed by the media. - VI.
 To take part in antidoping testing in accordance with the WADA Code. - VII.
-To enter the PSWC at their own risk.
+To enter the PSWC, WASC, WPAC, WAAC, at their own risk.
 Any injuries or accidents that may occur are the responsibility of the athlete and not the organizer. - VIII.
 To respect and follow rehearsal and performance times. - IX.
-To wear their national tracksuit always except for during their performance. - X. To be present at the medal ceremony unless a medical emergency has occurred.
+To wear their national tracksuit always except during their performance. - X. To be present at the medal ceremony unless a medical emergency or antidoping test occurs.